Child Custody and Visitation Attorney In The Woodlands

 Child’s Election

-• In some cases, depending on the age of the child or children, the judge will take their preference into account regarding who they’d like to live with.
+- In some cases, depending on the child’s age or children, the judge will consider their preference regarding who they’d like to live with.
 This usually only applies if the child is at least twelve or older.
 If the children are young, that increases the likelihood that their mother will be given custody since judges commonly believe that young children should be with their mothers.

 Co-Parenting

-• A judge will consider the relationship between the two former spouses and whether or not they are both willing to cooperate with one another.
+- A judge will consider the relationship between the two former spouses, and whether or not they are both willing to cooperate with one another.
 Some parents talk badly about their former spouse around their children and even attempt to alienate them from the other parent.
-A court would not look kindly on this type of behavior and is much more likely to award custody to the parent who is trying to make the arrangement work.
+A court would not look kindly on this behavior and is much more likely to award custody to the parent trying to make the arrangement work.

 Moving Out of State

-• In most cases, a parent cannot just move a child to another state without first getting approval from the judge in the original custody case.
+- In most cases, a parent cannot move a child to another state without first getting approval from the judge in the original custody case.
 The punishment for doing so without a court order can be severe.
 But if one parent decides to move out of state, and the other parent agrees to the relocation, both parents can go back to court and attempt to modify the original arrangement.
-The judge will weigh whether or not the new arrangement is in the best interests of the child.
+The judge will weigh whether or not the new arrangement is in the child’s best interests.

 Alcohol and Substance Abuse